-The bill modifies bonding requirements for design-build public works projects in Washington State by amending existing laws, specifically RCW 39.10.330 and RCW 39.08.030.
-Key changes include stipulating that the firm awarded a design-build contract must provide a performance and payment bond before the start of construction and no later than 10 days upon request from the public body.
-Notably, the bill clarifies that a performance and payment bond is not required for portions of the design-build contract that involve design services, preconstruction services, finance services, maintenance services, operations services, or any related services included in the contract.
-Additionally, the bill specifies that bonds under the design-build procedure must be in an amount not less than the dollar value of the contracted amount for the construction portion of the contract.
+The bill modifies bonding requirements for design-build public works projects in Washington State by amending RCW 39.10.330 and RCW 39.08.030.
+It establishes that firms awarded contracts must provide a performance and payment bond before the start of construction, no later than 10 days upon request from the public body.
+Notably, the bill specifies that a performance and payment bond is not required for the design services, preconstruction services, and other non-construction services included in the design-build contract.
+Additionally, it clarifies that under the design-build procedure, bonds must be in an amount not less than the dollar value of the construction portion of the contract.

 Statutes affected: